 User Flows & Journeys

-- Search & Request a product or service that is fulfilled by another department,
+- Find and Request a product or service that is fulfilled by another department,

 - Report to another department something has gone wrong, or